 Pack some of these foods next time you head out to the great outdoors and you’ll never miss the carbs!

-- Homemade keto granola made not one, but four different ways.
-I would go for the chocolate peanut butter combo first, although, Almond Joy is a close second.
+• Homemade keto granola made not one but four different ways.
+I would first go for the chocolate peanut butter combo, although Almond Joy is a close second.

-- Keto Seed Crackers are a dairy-free, grain-free, and egg-free keto snack option to take camping.
+• Keto Seed Crackers are a dairy-free, grain-free, egg-free keto camping snack.
 These would be great with canned salmon and cucumber slices on top!

 Pemmican Recipe for Dogs